apollo

 Caution

 Cuga S 50 mg/15 mg Capsule is not recommended for children under 10 years of age.
-For them dose has to be adjusted and recommended by a child specialist only.
+For them, the dose must be adjusted and recommended only by a child specialist.

 FAQs

-Cuga S 50 mg/15 mg Capsule is used in the treatment of pain and inflammation due to bone or soft tissue injury, resolution of postoperative inflammation, oedema (swollen tissue with fluid) and pain.
+Cuga S 50 mg/15 mg Capsule is used in the treatment of pain and inflammation associated with various conditions, such as bone or soft tissue injuries, osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, dental pain, migraine and tension headaches, and menstrual pain (dysmenorrhea).

-Cuga S 50 mg/15 mg Capsule when taken by patients who are allergic to pain-killers can be harmful.
-It should also be avoided in person with history of heart failure, kidney or liver disease, stomach ulcers and high blood pressure.
+Cuga S 50 mg/15 mg Capsule when taken by patients who are allergic to painkillers can be harmful.
+It should also be avoided in people with a history of heart failure, kidney or liver disease, stomach ulcers and high blood pressure.

-You should only take Cuga S 50 mg/15 mg Capsule if doctor has prescribed you.
+You should take Cuga S 50 mg/15 mg Capsule only if the doctor has prescribed it.
 The maximum recommended dose of Cuga S 50 mg/15 mg Capsule is twice daily.
 Cuga S 50 mg/15 mg Capsule can be one in the morning and one in the evening.

-Rheutamoid arthritis is an autoimmune disease that causes chronic inflammation and pain of the joints.
+Rheumatoid arthritis is an autoimmune disease that causes chronic inflammation and pain in the joints.

-Ankylosing spondylitis is a arthritis of the spine which can lead to the fusion of the vertebrae, lead to pain and inflammation in the spine.
+Ankylosing spondylitis is an arthritis of the spine that can lead to the fusion of the vertebrae, leading to pain and inflammation in the spine.

 Yes, Cuga S 50 mg/15 mg Capsule can cause stomach upset.
-So, it should be preferably taken with food to avoid it.
+It should preferably be taken with food to avoid it.

 Cuga S 50 mg/15 mg Capsule should be stored in a cool and dry place, away from direct sunlight.
 Keep the medicine out of reach of children.

-Cuga S 50 mg/15 mg Capsule is generally safe when used as directed by your doctor for short-term pain and inflammation relief.
+Cuga S 50 mg/15 mg Capsule is generally safe when used as directed by your physician for short-term relief of pain and inflammation.
 However, you should not use Cuga S 50 mg/15 mg Capsule if you have a stomach ulcer, gastric bleeding, severe heart failure, stroke, hypertension (high blood pressure), kidney failure, or if you are undergoing dialysis.

 Yes, you can stop taking Cuga S 50 mg/15 mg Capsule once your pain is relieved, but only after consulting your doctor.
 It is recommended to follow your doctor's advice on the duration and dosage of Cuga S 50 mg/15 mg Capsule, as stopping the medication too early could affect your recovery.